MDABUBUCKER/Recipe-Finder/README.md

  🍽️ **Recipe Finder**

-Recipe Finder is a simple and intuitive web application that helps users find delicious recipes based on ingredients, cuisine, or dish names.
+Recipe Finder is a simple and intuitive web application that helps users find delicious recipes based on dish names.
 Whether you're a home cook or just hungry and curious, this app makes discovering meals easy and fun!
 ---

 🔍 **Features**